 Financing: CDBG and HOME funds Time Frame: Update materials every other year, or as new information is provided by the County, and send out targeted promotion annually.
 Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Kerman Community Development Department (Planning Division) Quantified Objective: Connect at least 10 lower-income households with rehabilitation resources during the planning period.
-Facilitate rehabilitation of five housing units, three of these in areas of concentrated poverty or areas with older housing stock.
+Facilitate rehabilitation of five housing units, three of these in areas of concentrated poverty or areas with older housing stock to encourage place-based revitalization.
 Relevant Policies: Policy 3.2, Policy 3.4, Policy 4.1

-Program 24: Fresno County Rental Rehabilitation Program (RRP)
+Program 254: Fresno County Rental Rehabilitation Program (RRP)

 This program provides no-interest loans to qualifying property owners in the unincorporated county and participating cities for making improvements to their rental properties to reduce displacement risk for renters.
 The City of Kerman is a participating city in the RRP and provides information to property owners.
 Eligible improvements include repairing code deficiencies; completing deferred maintenance; lead-based paint and asbestos abatement; heating, ventilation, and air conditioning (HVAC) repairs; energy-efficiency upgrades; accessibility modifications; and kitchen and bathroom upgrades.
+Provide information regarding home rehabilitation programs in English and Spanish to residents to encourage place-based revitalization.
 The City will:

 - Promote available housing rehabilitation resources on the City's website and at public counters. - Refer interested property owners to County program. - Target promotion in areas of concentrated renter households or older housing stock to assist in reducing displacement risk for residents by improving living conditions and enabling them to stay in their home and community.
 Promotion will include mention in the City's newsletter.
+Additional targeting to owners of housing that serves farmworkers to improve housing conditions for this segment of the community.

 Financing: HOME funds Time Frame: Update materials every other year, or as new information is provided by the County, and send out targeted promotions annually.
-Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Kerman Community Development Department (Planning Division) Quantified Objective: Connect at least 10 property owners with rehabilitation resources during the planning period.
-Facilitate rehabilitation of five rental units, three of these in areas with a concentration of renters and high rates of renter cost burden, such as the west side of the city, to facilitate place-based revitalization.
+Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Kerman Community Development Department (Planning Division) Quantified Objective: Connect at least 10-50 property owners with rehabilitation resources during the planning period.
+Facilitate rehabilitation of five 15 rental units, three 5 of these in areas with a concentration of renters and high rates of renter cost burden, such as the west side of the city, and an additional three properties that serve farmworkers, to facilitate place-based revitalization.
 Relevant Policies: Policy 3.2, Policy 4.1

-Program 25: Code Enforcement
+Program 265: Code Enforcement

 The Community Development Department's Code Enforcement Division with assistance from the Building Division and the Fire District will continue to use code enforcement and substandard abatement processes to bring substandard housing units and residential properties into compliance with City codes.
 The Code Enforcement Division will also refer income-eligible households to County housing rehabilitation programs for assistance in making the code corrections.
 Targeted efforts to improve housing conditions in areas of need will facilitate place-based revitalization and assist in reducing displacement risk for residents by improving living conditions and enabling them to remain in their home and community.
+Provide information regarding home rehabilitation programs in English and Spanish to residents to encourage place-based revitalization.
+Additionally, conduct proactive code enforcement in housing that serves farmworkers in order to ensure rehabilitation resources are reaching these communities, and to gather more information about housing rehabilitation needs in this part of the community.